Akihiko355/Online-Chat-GPT-Bot/README.md

 API_KEY = "AI Api Key"
 CHANNEL_ID = "Your Discord Channel ID"

 Note : Do not using double quotation mark when put the token, api key, or channel id.
+Just delete the ( " ).